pR0Ps/slack-to-discord/README.md

 3. Install `slack-to-discord` using `pip` (`pip install slack-to-discord`)
 4. Run `slack-to-discord --zipfile <slack export zip> --guild <server name> --token <bot token>` (check `slack-to-discord --help` for other options).
+> if your procedure always shutdown accidently after running for a few hours, maybe you need retry, you can put your key to [run_with_retry.sh](https://github.com/wa008/slack-to-discord/blob/master/run_with_retry.sh) and run it
 5. Wait.
 The program will exit once the import is finished.
 Due to Discord rate limits, the import process will take a while (speed was roughly 50 messages/min for me)
 6. Inspect the imported history.